 Along with your cover letter, your CV is essentially an advert for how brilliant you'd be at a given job.
 As such, when writing a CV, it pays to consider what makes an effective advert.

 There is a reason that TV ads typically last no longer than 30 seconds: people lose interest if you can't communicate your message in a concise manner.
 In the same way, recruiters and hiring managers have little interest in wading through lengthy professional autobiographies.
 They want to access the most pertinent information as quickly as possible.

 An overly long CV is therefore likely to do you more harm than good.
-In short, if you can't sum up your skills and experience in a concise manner, don't expect to be invited for interview.
+In short, if you can't sum up your skills and experience in a concise manner, don't expect to be invited for an interview.

 How long should your CV be?